brezanac/docker-amp-template/README.md

 A simple Docker template to easily set up web projects that rely on the Apache/MariaDB/PHP stack, with a fully integrated and optional [Traefik](https://traefik.io/) reverse proxy.

+## Major changes in version 3.3.0

+### Backup

+Version 3.3.0 brings support for adding backups of the defined services.
+This version specifically adds support for backing up the database from the `mariadb` service.

 ## Major changes in version 3.2.0

 Due to potential issues regarding permissions and ownership of files created through bind mounted volumes, MariaDB is now using a Docker managed volume.